Your lockout tagout procedure protects your people and energized assets

 What are the eight steps for the sequence of a lockout tagout procedure

-Your equipment and assets contain hazardous energy requiring you to comply with site-specific lockout/tagout procedures.
+Your equipment and assets contain hazardous energy requiring you to comply with the 8 steps of lockout/tagout procedures.

 Check out the OSHA Standard Number 1910.147 App A2 specific requirements.